What is Consumer Surplus?

 Hence, surplus would be = 1/2 * $14 * 10 = $70

 - It is a great way for producers/manufacturers to fix the price of their goods/services that they are offering to consumers.
-It helps them understand how much the consumer is willing to pay for their product and how much surplus is left for consumer.
+It helps them understand how much the consumer is willing to pay for their product and how much surplus is left for consumers.

 - From a macroeconomic point of view, consumer surplus study helps the government decide how much tax should be imposed on the extra income that the consumer saves.
 It also helps the government understand the effect of inflation on consumer surplus as higher the rate of inflation will force the consumer to either spend less or save less.

 - It is difficult to calculate utility.
 Utility depends upon person to person and varies differently across different categories of product and personal choice.
-Where there is huge competition in the market for the same product with different specification and features, calculating utility becomes difficult.
+Where there is huge competition in the market for the same product with different specifications and features, calculating utility becomes difficult.
 However, in a market of the monopolist, he can easily calculate utility for his product, which is next to impossible today considering there is so much competition.

 - The law of demand and supply is based on two important factors- price and quantity.
 It may not be possible to obtain realistic data of prices that the consumer is paying or willing to pay.